rohanshenoy30/stable-diffusion/README.md

 |--------------------------|---------------------------------------------|
 | ![](./images/mira.jpg)    | ![](./output/output7.png) |

-- `strength = 0.9` → High transformation, less similarity to input image
+- `strength = 0.4` → lower transformation, more similarity to input image
-- The model retains some spatial structure but aligns the output to the prompt
+- The model retains aligns the output to the image